 A convenient way of connecting to a database.
 Though there are several ways of fetching data from a database, the speed and capacity of the Data Server make it the best way to load the data from a database.

 Built-in security configurations.
-Flexmonster Data Server is provided with convenient tools for establishing authorized access to data and security management.
+The Data Server allows establishing authorized access to data and managing security in a convenient way.

 Cross-platform solution.
 Flexmonster Data Server is available for popular operating systems: Windows, Ubuntu/Linux, and macOS.